CihangPeng/ROVI/vlm_description/README.md

 - **Errors**: Check logs for error messages and troubleshooting

 ### Resuming
-This stage automatically skips already processed items based on existing caption files.

 To resume after interruption, simply restart the script.
+It automatically skips already processed items based on existing caption files.
+You do need to delete any corrupted files caused by power loss and stuff.

 ## Performance Notes

 - **Batch Size**: Adjust `BSZ` based on your GPU memory (recommended: 4-8 for 80GB GPUs)
 - **Image Tiles**: Higher `MAX_NUM` may provide better quality but slower processing (recommended: 6-12)
 - **Multi-GPU**: Processing speed scales approximately linearly with GPU count
-- **I/O**: Ensure fast storage for optimal performance with large datasets
+- **I/O**: Put everything in fast storage for optimal performance with large datasets

 ## Troubleshooting